-Mr. Leventhal, who was appointed to the Board in November 2003, served as Chief of Staff to John Lindsay, Deputy Mayor to Ed Koch, and Transition Chairman for both Mayors David Dinkins and Michael Bloomberg.
+Mr. Leventhal served as Chief of Staff to John Lindsay, Deputy Mayor to Ed Koch, and Transition Chairman for both Mayors David Dinkins and Michael Bloomberg.
 He currently chairs Mayor Bloomberg's Committee on Appointments.
 In the not-for-profit sector, Mr. Leventhal served for 17 years as President of Lincoln Center for the Performing Arts, where he is now President Emeritus and Chairman of the Avery Fisher Artist Program.
-He currently serves on the boards and is chairman of the audit committees of 16 equity and fixed income mutual funds managed by the Dreyfus Corporation, an investment advisor.
+He currently serves on the boards and is chairman of the audit committees of 23 equity and fixed income mutual funds managed by the Dreyfus Corporation, an investment advisor.
 Mr. Leventhal is a former partner of the law firm Poletti Freidin Prashker Feldman & Gartner.

-Mr. Oresman has served on the Board of Directors of the Company since 1981.
-He was Executive Vice President and General Counsel of Paramount Communications, Inc., a publishing and entertainment company, from December 1983 until his retirement in March 1994.
+Mr. Oresman was Executive Vice President and General Counsel of Paramount Communications, Inc., a publishing and entertainment company, from December 1983 until his retirement in March 1994.
 Prior to December 1983, Mr. Oresman was engaged in the practice of law as a partner of Simpson Thacher & Bartlett where he is now Of Counsel.

-Mr. Silverstein has served on the Board of Directors of the Company since 1975.
-He has been engaged in the practice of law at Silverstein and Mullens, a division of Buchanan Ingersoll, in Washington, D.C., for over 40 years.
+Mr. Silverstein has been engaged in the practice of law at Silverstein and Mullens, a division of Buchanan Ingersoll, in Washington, D.C., for over 40 years.
 Mr. Silverstein also serves as Vice President and Director of Tax Management, Inc., a wholly owned subsidiary of BNA, Inc., and a director of Chevy Chase Federal Savings Bank.
 He is a former Vice Chairman and currently an active honorary trustee of the John F. Kennedy Center for the Performing Arts, Past President of the Alliance Francaise of Washington, formerly President and currently a director of the National Symphony Orchestra Association, Treasurer of the Madison Council of the Library of Congress and President, French-American Cultural Foundation.
 INFORMATION REGARDING THE BOARD OF DIRECTORS AND ITS COMMITTEES